How to Get Pregnant Fast: Tips for Trying to Conceive

 Visit your dentist

-Don’t forget to pay your dentist a visit too.
-Gum disease has been linked to underweight and premature babies.
+Going to the dentist may not be high on your list of priorities when you’re trying to get pregnant, but it’s important to pay this medical professional a visit too.
+According to studies and the US Centers for Disease Control and Prevention (CDC), gum disease during pregnancy has been linked to a lower birth weight and premature birth.
 Not only that, pregnancy is notoriously tough on teeth and gums.
 Your dentist can make sure your oral hygiene is in good standing before you get pregnant.

 Get some exercise

-Now is a great time to establish healthy exercise habits to prepare your body for pregnancy.
+Another important tip for getting pregnant?
+Be sure to establish healthy exercise habits to prepare your body for pregnancy.
 Even squeezing in a short daily walk is enough to get your heart rate up and contribute to good health.
-What’s more, some types of exercise can help set you up for an easier labor and delivery!
-Just be careful not to overdo it; studies have shown that extreme exercise, especially working out to the point of exhaustion, may mess with your menstrual cycle and lead to fertility issues.
+What’s more, prenatal workouts have been found to promote a healthier pregnancy, shorter labor and easier delivery.
+Just be careful not to overdo it; some studies have suggested that extreme exercise may disrupt ovulation.

 Aim for a healthy weight

-According to the Mayo Clinic, attaining a healthy weight before conception can help set you up for success, both improving your odds of getting pregnant fast and reducing your risk of certain complications.
-Obesity is associated with irregular ovulation, so it may take longer to conceive if your body mass index (BMI) is 30 or higher.
+According to the Mayo Clinic, attaining a healthy weight before conception can help set you up for success, both improving the odds of getting pregnant fast and reducing your risk of certain complications.
+Obesity is associated with irregular ovulation and adverse outcomes for assisted reproduction methods such as in vitro fertilization (IVF), so it may take longer to conceive if your body mass index (BMI) is 30 or higher.
+For any questions or concerns, speak to your provider—they’ll work with you to come up with a plan on how to conceive.

 Start taking prenatal vitamins

-It’s never too early to start taking prenatal vitamins.
-Among other important nutrients, they contain folic acid, which numerous studies have found to be critically important for baby at every stage of development—plus, it helps promote ovulation, encourages fertilization and supports early embryo survival, says Audrey Gaskins, ScD, an instructor of nutrition and dietetics at Harvard Medical School.
+It’s never too early to start taking prenatal vitamins, especially if you’re trying to get pregnant.
+Among other important nutrients, they contain folic acid, which numerous studies and the CDC have found to be critically important for the development of baby’s brain and spine.
+Plus, folic acid helps promote ovulation, encourages fertilization and supports early embryo survival, says Audrey Gaskins, ScD, an instructor of nutrition and dietetics at Harvard Medical School.
 Your ob-gyn can prescribe a prenatal vitamin or offer recommendations for some good over-the-counter options.
 Foods like strawberries, spinach, beans and orange juice are also naturally high in folate.

 Watch your caffeine consumption

-You don’t have to cut out caffeine completely, but stick to one to two 8-ounce cups a day.
-The research is limited and the results are mixed, but somes studies suggest that excessive caffeine intake may lead to fertility issues.
+You don’t have to cut out caffeine completely, but stick to one to two 8-ounce cups a day while trying to conceive.
+The research is limited and the results are mixed, but some studies suggest that excessive caffeine intake may lead to fertility issues.

 Cut back on alcohol